My only advice is, if you can get me to offer you $5,000 not to open the door, take the money and go home."

 A classic mathematical problem involving probabilities.
 The basic form is based on one of the games on the Game Show Let's Make a Deal.
 The contestant is offered the choice of any one of three doors to claim whatever is behind the chosen door.
 One door has a car behind it, the two others hide goats.
 The contestant chooses a door.
-The host (who knows what is behind each door) then opens one of the two other doors, revealing a goat.
-The contestant is then offered the choice to switch to the unrevealed door or stick with his original decision.
+The host (who knows what is behind each door) then opens one of the other two doors, revealing a goat.
+The contestant is then offered the choice to switch to the unrevealed door or stick with their original decision.
 The correct answer is to switch, as the probability is 66.7% that the car will be behind the other door.
-This is because there was a 2 in 3 chance that you chose a goat originally, and the host isn't providing any new information since he can always open a door with a goat.
+This is because there was a 2 in 3 chance that you chose a goat originally, and switching will always get you the opposite of what you initially picked.
+The host isn't providing any new information, since he can always open a door with a goat.
 See The Other Wiki for an explanation of the math.
 Note that this number is true only if the host is required to reveal a goat and then offer the contestant the choice to switch.
 See The New York Times for what happens when the host is not.

 Not to be confused with Monty Haul, which is a different problem altogether.

 - MythBusters not only tested the probabilities of the Monty Hall problem as stated above, but also contestant behavior when presented with the situation.
 (All 20 "contestants" tested stuck with their original decision rather than switching.)